Senior Mechanical Engineer - Spacecraft Design

 Project Kuiper is an initiative to launch a constellation of Low Earth Orbit satellites that will provide low-latency, high-speed broadband connectivity to unserved and underserved communities around the world.

-• Mechanical design and layout trades contributing to overall system architecture configuration selection, requiring extensive knowledge and experience in understanding, collaborating and trading complex inputs from multiple other disciplines - Electrical, RF, Thermal, Dynamics, Mechanisms, Materials, Manufacturing, Assembly, and Test.
+• Perform mechanical design and layout trade studies for satellite primary structure contributing to overall system architecture including inputs and requirements from cross discipline teams - Electrical, RF, Thermal, Dynamics, Mechanisms, Materials, Manufacturing, Assembly, and Test.

-• Conduct static, dynamic and modal structural analysis via finite element methods as needed to support design work.
+• Conduct or oversee static, dynamic and modal structural analysis via finite element methods as needed to support design work.

 • Deliver an efficient structural design capable of high volume production throughput (DFMA)